Food Allergies And Babies

 The Australian Society of Clinical Immunology and Allergy states that food allergy occurs among 1 in 10 infants, 1 in 20 children, and 2 in 100 adults.
 Food allergy that are found in children are not so severe and can be outgrown in due course of time.

-- Method of food processing
+- Methods of food processing.

 Does food allergy run in the family?

 Yes, food allergies tend to run in families.
-However in many cases, children develop food allergy even when both parents are not allergic to the food.
-It is recommended to introduce the food before 12 months, however it is advised to prepare strategy to minimize risk with your doctor.
+However in many cases, children develop a food allergy even when both parents are not allergic to the food.
+It is recommended to introduce the food before 12 months, however it is advised to a prepare strategy to minimize risk with your doctor.